Limookiplimo/NewsUpdate/README.md

 # Auto News Updater

-Automated news updated from favourite print media.
+Receive news updates from favourite print media.

 ## Scrape
 Scrape data from New York Times, The Sun, TechCrunch and Tuko news.
 The data is stored in postgres database as news items.